kalavattam/protocol_chipseq_signal_norm/workflow.md

 5. *Optional cleanup:* Compress large log files, and remove empty log files.

 **Important note:**
-- The `execute_*.sh` script in this code chunk requires that *S. cerevisiae* IP BAM files follow a specific naming convention as outlined in the Bio-protocol manuscript.
-The expected filename format is:
+- The `execute_*.sh` script in this code chunk requires that *S. cerevisiae* IP BAM files follow a specific naming convention as outlined in the *Bio-protocol* manuscript.
+The expected filename format:
     ```txt
     assay_genotype_state_treatment_factor_strain/replicate.
     ```
     + Required filename components:
-        - *assay:* Must be 'IP' or 'in' and and must be followed by an underscore.
+        - *assay:* Must be 'IP' or 'in', and must be followed by an underscore.
         - *factor:* A required component preceded by an underscore.
         - *strain/replicate:* A required component preceded by an underscore; it marks the end of the pattern.
-    - Optional filename components:
+    + Optional filename components:
         - *genotype:* If present, must be preceded by an underscore.
         - *state:* An optional component with preferred values (e.g., 'G1', 'G2M', 'log', or 'Q') but can also be flexible; if present, it must be preceded by an underscore.
         - *treatment:* If present, must be preceded by an underscore.